Bath & Body Works Inc. (BBWI) Shares Plummet Below 1-Year High

-Bath & Body Works Inc. (NYSE: BBWI) has experienced a decline in its stock price by -3.86 compared to its previous closing price of 37.83.
-However, the company has seen a fall of -0.49% in its stock price over the last five trading days.
+The stock price of Bath & Body Works Inc. (NYSE: BBWI) has plunged by -0.76 when compared to previous closing price of 36.19, but the company has seen a -4.00% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 04/06/23 that Bath & Body Works CFO to Leave as Retailer Battles Softer Demand

 Is It Worth Investing in Bath & Body Works Inc. (NYSE: BBWI) Right Now?